zackforbing/ruby-submissions/1503/09_apicurious.markdown

 ### Jack Yeh

-Some good experiments around connecting directly to the external API with a hand-rolled client, but otherwise features were not met.
+* **Notes**: Some good experiments around connecting directly to the external API with a hand-rolled client, but otherwise features were not met.
 Good level of testing for the API connection methods we are implementing with the custom client.

-#### Server-Side Application and APIs

-* 3 - Project wraps/isolates external API but has some gaps or external connections in its testing
+* **Server-Side Application and APIs**: 3 - Project wraps/isolates external API but has some gaps or external connections in its testing

-#### Test-Driven Development

-* 3 - The code demonstrates high test coverage (>70%), tests at feature and unit levels, but relies on external services
+* **Test-Driven Development**: 3 - The code demonstrates high test coverage (>70%), tests at feature and unit levels, but relies on external services

-#### Features

-* 1 - Major features are missing and/or the application is not deployed to production
+* **Features**: 1 - Major features are missing and/or the application is not deployed to production

-#### Interface

-* 1 - The application is confusing or difficult to use
+* **Interface**: 1 - The application is confusing or difficult to use